bnaucler/randomslide/CONTRIBUTING.md

 Deck themes are defined by css files located in `static/css/themes/`.
 Look at the files `empty.css` and `white.css` to get an idea of what does what.

+## How can I help?
+At this point in time, what we need more than anything else is a nice set of themes, as well as a guide in how to make them.
+This should be a fairly easy way to get involved in the project as only basic CSS and documentation skills are needed.

 ## Folder structure
 ```
 bin/            - Script and compiled binaries